 When you book tickets online you must ensure the details you enter are both correct and accurate.

 If you are making a booking on behalf of a party/group, you are responsible for all payments due from the party/group and must ensure the party/group is made aware of these terms and conditions of sale and admission.
 The Story Museum reserves the right to place restrictions on the volume of any tickets ordered.
 Due to current Covid-19 restrictions on numbers, online booking is restricted to 4 tickets per order.
 If you wish to bring a larger family group please contact the Box Office or call 01865 807600.

-The Story Museum is happy to offer a full refund, or offer to exchange your ticket(s) (to the same value) for another day or event if we cancel or alter in a material way an event, as advertised.
-In the event of a cancelled performance The Story Museum will not be liable for additional travel or accommodation expenses.
+The Story Museum is happy to offer a full refund, or offer to exchange your ticket(s) (to the same value) for another ticket if we cancel or alter in a material way an event, as advertised.
+In the case of cancellation, The Story Museum is not liable for additional travel or accommodation expenses.

 Prices, concessions, discounts and fees:

 The Story Museum operates a flat price ticketing system.
 The Story Museum reserves the right to introduce discounts and price changes at any time without offering refunds.

 The Story Museum will issue guidance on the age appropriateness of our exhibitions and events and advise bookers to heed these when arranging their visit.
 Children under 12 months old will be issued a complimentary ticket.
 There are certain performances and events particularly designed for the very young, where children under 12 months will be charged entry.
 For other family events please call or email the Box Office to request a complimentary ticket for children under 12 months old.

 The Story Museum does not charge booking fees.
 An opt in donation maybe requested at the point of sale, in support of our ongoing fundraising.